 The term ATEX derives from the French title of the 94/9/EC directive: “Appareils destinés à être utilisés en ATmosphères EXplosibles” (= equipment intented to be used in EXplosion ATmospheres).

-The ATEX directive consists of two EU directives describing what equipment and work space is allowed in an environment with an explosive atmosphere:
+The ATEX directive consists of two EU directives describing the equipment and work space allowed in an environment with an explosive atmosphere:

 - the ATEX 95 equipment directive 94/9/EC on equipment and protective systems intended for use in potentially explosive atmospheres;